 - Several airlines operate direct flights from Shanghai to Germany’s international airports

 Shanghai to Germany cargo-only operators: Air China Cargo, China Cargo Airlines, China Southern Cargo, DHL, Lufthansa Cargo, Suparna Airlines,

 Other Airports in China

-In addition to the five featured airports above, Shipa Freight can help transport goods from China to Germany via various routes (some indirect) from the following China airports:
+In addition to the five featured airports above, you can ship your goods between China and Germany via various direct and indirect routes from Zhengzhou, Beijing Capital, Wuhan, and Xiamen Airports.

 Connected Airports in China: Beijing-Capital, Shanghai-Pudong, Guangzhou, Chongqing, Shenzhen, Qingdao, Nanjing, Ningbo, Tianjin.

 China to Frankfurt Cargo-Only Operators: Air China Cargo, China Cargo Airlines, China Airlines, China Southern Airlines, Lufthansa Cargo.